WANGYIZI/Rupture_Net2D/README.md

 Detailed usage instructions are included in the code comments.

-If you need a model weight file, please contact author Ziyi Wang at ziyi57161@gmail.com.
+If you have any questions, please contact author Ziyi Wang at ziyi57161@gmail.com.

 The versions of relevant libraries we use are as follows:<br>
 python: <strong>3.9</strong><br>